 Ref.
-Question Policy Principles Q4 Is compartmentation maintained in the roof space?
-Answer Finding/Observation Unknown No access to the roof space is provided Action/Recommendation Priority Due Date Management to check compartmentation within the roof space over the area common Medium 20/Dec/2022
+Question Policy Principles Policy Principles Q4 Is compartmentation maintained in the roof space?
+Answer Finding/Observation Finding/Observation No access to the rowas closed No access to the roof space is provided although the loft hatch was closed Action/Recommendation Priority Due Date Management to check compartmentation within the roof space over the carea r the common Medium 07/Dec/2022

 Ref.
 Question Policy Principles

 Q5 Are electrics, including embedded meters, enclosed in fire rated construction?

-Answer Finding/Observation
+Answe er Finding/Observation 1

-N/A
+N/A ,

-Question Policy Principles Q6 As far as can reasonably be ascertained, are fire dampers provided as necessary to protect critical means of escape against passage of fire, smoke and products of combustion in the early stages of a fire?
-Answer r Finding/Observation Unknown No evidence is kept for inspection on site.

 Ref.
+Question Policy Principles

+Q6 As far as can reasonably be ascertained, are fire dampers provided as necessary to protect critical means of escape against passage of fire, smoke and products of combustion in the early stages of a fire?

+Answe er Finding/Observation 1

+Unkno wn No evidence is kept for inspection on site.

-Question Policy Principles Q7 Is there reasonable limitation of linings to escape routes that might promote fire spread?
-Answer Finding/Observation Yes Walls and surface finishing's appeared to comply with class "A1 and A2" materials.
+Ref.
+Question Policy Principles

+Q7 Is there reasonable limitation of linings to escape routes that might promote fire spread?

+Answe er Finding/Observation 1

+Yes Walls and surface finishing's appeared to comply with class "0" materials.
 See Q9

 Ref.
 Question Policy Principles

 Q8 Are soft furnishings in common areas appropriate to limit fire spread/growth?

-Answer Finding/Observation
+Answe er Finding/Observation Finding/Observation

 N/A

 Ref.
 Question Policy Principles

 Q9 Does the premises have any external balconies, cladding or materials which may promote external fire spread?

-Answer • Finding/Observation
+Answe er Finding/Observation

-Yes picture) however they The internal ceilings a led with Juliette balconies do not appear to present are provided with a fibre bo y properties are unknown any risks. pard material
+Yes The Juliette balconies do not appear to in spread The fire safety qualities of the fibre board is unknown •

-A -4: / De common detion Dutanita.
-Due Dete

-Action/Recommendation Priority Due Date The fibre board should be further inspected by a qualified surveyor to establish if the materials used may assist in fire spread.
-High 21/Oct/2022
+Action Recommendation Priority Due Date

+eilings should be further inspected by a qualified surveyor to e als used may assist in fire spread establish if the High 08/Oct/2022
-Image: Q91